El Rushbo documented to be almost always right now, almost 99.6% of the time.

 How could they allow a woman like this to stand up and say what she said?

-It is sometimes the victim is the last to know.
+Sometimes the victim is the last to know.

-And I don't know about this woman, I I think this woman yesterday did believe.
+I think this woman yesterday did believe.

-And Even in spite of daily government failure, I think people continue to believe that there is a magic wand out there that's going to fix their life.
+And even in spite of daily government failure, I think people continue to believe that there is a magic wand out there that's going to fix their life.

 I had people telling me that.